BuddMcCormack/10016-1-2-Team-05/GDD.md

    The environment may contain hazards which will reset the player upon collision ( water, spikes, lava, fall damage )

 5. **Player Controls**
-   The player will use (insert inputs here) to control the character.
+   The player will use ( W,A,S,D ) to control airborne direction, ( Mouse ) to look around and ( Spacebar ) to leap.

 6. **Objective Statement**
    We aim to test whether players enjoy overcoming the challenge of restricted movement while playing from the perspecive of a small frog.